upenn-acg/cis6010/gemm/README.md

 I also recommend using VSCode to write your code.
 Some key extensions to install are `Nsight Visual Studio Code Edition`, `Remote - SSH` and `C/C++ Extension Pack`.
 This allows you to connect to your instance as a "remote" and write code on your local machine.
+It also provides integration with the `cuda-gdb` debugger which is very helpful.

 Finally, install the [Nvidia Compute Insight profiler](https://developer.nvidia.com/tools-overview/nsight-compute/get-started) on your local machine (it's pre-installed on your instance) to allow you to peruse profiling reports easily.
 Note that you